Holberton School is a project-based college alternative

 Holberton School offers a two-year higher education program to become a full-stack software engineer.
 Through project-based and peer learning, Holberton students unleash their creativity and learn naturally how to work as a team to solve practical challenges.

-Holberton School is open to anyone, whether they are a high school graduate or not.
+Holberton School is open to anyone with a high school diploma or GED.
 No programming experience is required; our selection process is based on talent and motivation alone and with no consideration given to gender, nationality, ethnicity or social status.

 Engineers should be able to understand every layer of a system.
 Holberton students build a multitude of applications and systems on different devices, operating systems and clouds, with a large variety of programming languages, tools and algorithms.
 Many projects also incorporate the development of soft skills such as public speaking, technical writing, team work, personal branding and more.